PDF Creative Specs + Best Practices Guide (Beta)

 Reference the PDF Creative Specs & Best Practices Guide for format.
 Be sure the DE is embedded text. |

 | “The PDF page size is 18.13 x 9.25 in.
 This page size is not supported.
-Please refer to Creative Specs & Guides above.” | 1.
-One or more pages in the PDF are the wrong size.
-2. One or more pages has the wrong orientation. |
+Please refer to Creative Specs & Guides above.” |

 The dimensions stated in the error message are what our platform is reading.
 Reference the guide for what the dimensions should be.
 All pages must be in landscape even if the artwork orientation is portrait. |